socomsystems/documentation/admin_manual/configuration_server/config_sample_php_parameters.rst

 	'overwritehost' => '',

-The automatic hostname detection of Nextcloud can fail in certain reverse proxy and CLI/cron situations.
+The automatic hostname detection of cyfrSpaces can fail in certain reverse proxy and CLI/cron situations.
 This option allows you to manually override the automatic detection; for example ``www.example.com``, or specify the port ``www.example.com:8080``.